RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 - [ ]
 - [ ] GetRepeatedQuery: path param do not work well with repeated
 - [ ] GetRepeatedQuery: path param do not work well with bytes, required base64
+- [ ] Create: query params for map field do not work well
+- [ ] Create: query params for repeated field do not work well
+- [ ] Create: query params for bytes field do not work well
 - [ ] Exists,CustomOptionsRequest,TraceRequest: do not work well with custom method
 - [ ] camelCaseServiceName: camelCase service names are valid